NaCryptoKe/Axum/Table.md

   created_at      TIMESTAMPTZ NOT NULL DEFAULT now(), updated_at      TIMESTAMPTZ NOT NULL DEFAULT now() );
+-- This table is for email verification OTPs (e.g., 6-digit codes) CREATE TABLE core.email_verifications (
+  user_id     UUID PRIMARY KEY REFERENCES core.users(id) ON DELETE CASCADE, otp_hash    TEXT NOT NULL, -- Store a HASH of the OTP, not the plaintext expires_at  TIMESTAMPTZ NOT NULL, created_at  TIMESTAMPTZ NOT NULL DEFAULT now(), attempts    SMALLINT NOT NULL DEFAULT 0 -- To prevent brute-force attacks );

+-- Index to quickly find expired tokens for cleanup CREATE INDEX ON core.email_verifications (expires_at);

 -- Authentication & Session Tables
 CREATE TABLE core.sessions (